ClemensFMN/asm-stuff/_posts/2015-01-28-Calling-Assember.md

 yields 5, the number of integers to add.
-Getting the array to add is a bit more complicated; we want to see the memory region EDI points to (`x`), we want to display the data as "giants" (64 bit integers), and we want to see 5 of them:
+Getting the array to add is a bit more complicated; we want to see the memory region EDI points to (`x`), we want to display the data as "giants" (64 bit integers) `g`, and we want to see 5 of them:

 > x/5g $rdi